mchlcui/mchlcui/README.md

 # 💫 About Me:
 Hi!
-I am Michael, a third-year computer science and business student at The University of British Columbia.
+I am Michael, a fourth-year computer science and business student at The University of British Columbia.

-I will be at AWS this summer, working on distributed databases.
-I have previously interned at Pocketed Grant Platform as a Software Developer, where I created an application to improve the web tracking system.
-In addition, I am also the lead developer at UBC BizChina, leading a team of 6 developers and working on a task management tool using Node.js, React.js, and Typescript.
-I am passionate about all things technology and hope to contribute to integrating the world of technology and business.
+I worked on an unreleased serverless distributed database at AWS as a Software Engineer Intern.
+I am passionate about backend development and enjoy solving complex problems.

 When not coding, I like to play basketball and explore all types of food in Vancouver!